Angular-Wave/angular.ts/src/core/compile/compile.md

 -
 -
 - For information on how the compiler works, see the
-- {@link guide/compiler AngularJS HTML Compiler} section of the Developer Guide.
+- {@link guide/compiler AngularTS HTML Compiler} section of the Developer Guide.
 -
 - @knownIssue
 -